 - Violate traffic laws, such as by speeding, running red lights, failing to yield, or driving in an otherwise reckless manner

 - Drive while impaired by alcohol or drugs

 - Drive while distracted by their cell phones, GPS, or other electronic devices

 Additionally, you must be able to prove that they suffered severe injuries in the accident that necessitates more than $2,000 in medical expenses.
 If you are able to provide evidence that proves liability in pedestrian accidents, you may be entitled to claim various damages for your losses, including compensation for medical bills, pain and suffering, loss of income, emotional distress, permanent impairment and disfigurement, and more.
-The extent of the available compensation depends upon the loss of function you may have suffered in an accident.
-A dedicated attorney could help injured victims establish liability following an accident.
+The extent of the available compensation depends upon the loss of function you may have suffered in an accident. a dedicated Massachusetts pedestrian accident lawyer could help injured victims establish liability following an accident.

 Pedestrian accident claims often are challenging because the insurance company will attempt to blame the pedestrians for the accident that caused their injuries.
 They may argue that the pedestrians should have used reasonable care to protect themselves and should have seen the oncoming motor vehicle.
 Even if the pedestrians were in crosswalks at the time of the accident, insurance companies might try to paint a picture of pedestrians whose carelessness led to their injuries.